pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 ![Statuses table]({{ "/assets/etl-drive-postgres/statuses_table.png" | absolute_url }})

+Now you can do all sorts of crazy joins and create beautiful reports for your boss.

 And that's it!
-I'm still learning a lot about Airflow and ETL's in general so if you have any comments or suggestion, you can leave a message below.
+I'm still learning a lot about Airflow and ETL's in general so if you have any comments or suggestions, you can leave a message below.

 Thanks for reading!